BobBuildTool/bob/doc/manpages/bob-graph.rst

 ``-n MAX_DEPTH, --max-depth MAX_DEPTH``
     Max depth.
 Show only the first ``n`` dependencies of ``package``.

+``--no-sandbox``
+    Disable sandboxing.
+The graph will not have sandbox dependencies.
+This is the default.

+``--sandbox``
+    Enable sandboxing.
+Include sandbox dependencies in the graph.

 ``-t, --type``
     Set the graph type. ``d3`` (default) or ``dot``.